prryplatypus/ergate/docs/docs/basics/manual-step-ordering.md

 # Using workflow step names for manual ordering

-Workflow steps may be manually ordered and redirected by use of `GoToStep` and step names.
+Workflow steps may be manually ordered and redirected by use of `GoToEnd`, GoToStep` and `SkipNSteps` exceptions.

-Workflow ordering can be preempted and redirected by raising the `GoToStep` exception, passing either the workflow step function name or its numeric index.
+Workflow ordering can be preempted and redirected by raising the `GoToStep` exception, passing the workflow step function along with the optional return value.

 Workflows may also be advanced directly to completion by raising the `GoToEnd` exception.